TyModdingWiki/tymoddingwiki.github.io/docs/TygerFramework/API/ImGuiAPI.md

 `#!C++ HWND`

-Returns the current Ty window handle, or `#!C++ nullptr` if TygerFramework had a issue getting the handle (most of the time it should be fine).
+Returns the current Ty window handle.

+It will be a `#!C++ nullptr` if the Ty window hasn't shown yet or TygerFramework had a issue getting the handle (most of the time it should be fine).

 ## DrawingGUI
 ---